olebole/irafdoc/doc/nttools.tdump.rst

   </pre>
   <p>
-  2. Dump <tt>"junk.tab"</tt>, but with the order of the columns rearranged:
+  2. Dump <span style="font-family: monospace;">"junk.tab"</span>, but with the order of the columns rearranged:
   </p>
   <pre>